 National Search Engine Optimisation

 If you want to rank nationally, there is much more competition.
-The specific elements (like Google my Business) that can help at a local level are not available.
+The specific elements (like Google my Business) that can help in restricted locations are not available.

 A technically correct website, content and matching relevance and intent will help.
 However, without authority, the chances of ranking at a high position for your favourite keyword phrases are minimal.

-There are many elements to building authority, but it takes time and expertise and that is expensive.
+There are many elements to building authority, but it takes time expertise and effort and that is expensive.

 Infuriatingly, the answer is it depends.
 It depends on what you are selling (and its value), it depends on your market niche, and it depends on where you sell.
-It depends on the level of competition in your market, and it depends on how established that competition is online.
+It is influenced by the level of competition in your market, and how established that competition is online.

 You need to think through what you can afford to invest in SEO, build a process, then deliver that process over time.
-For some businesses, the investment in SEO will pay back many times over.
+For some businesses, SEO is worth the effort and the investment will pay back many times over.
 For others, it will be a complete waste of time and money.
-It depends.

 What is clear it is getting harder for a small business to generate an ROI from SEO.